LCOGT/lcogtsnpipe/manual.md

     - increase the `fwhm`.
 This value should be printed to the screen during the PSF stage.
 You can suggest a FWHM to lscloop with the keyword `--fwhm` (e.g. `--fwhm 7`)
     - Remove the brightest star by setting the `--datamax` keyword to a value lower than the first PSF star datamax, which can be read from the output
     - Increase the number of PSF stars using the `--nstars` flag (e.g. `--nstars 12`)
+    - Try using different `--field` for selecting psf stars e.g. `-s psf --field apass` or `-s psf --field sloan`.
+    - Try running with `--use-sextractor` argument.
+    - `--field` and `--use-sextractor` commands can be combined with `--datamin` and `--datamax` to select suitable stars.

 * I accidentally marked a file as `b` how do I bring it back? -OR- One of my files disappeared, how do I get it back?
    Files marked with `b` are considered failed observations that no amount of finessing will bring back (e.g. no signal).
 For this reason, the pipeline hides them from all future processing.
 The only way to get this observation back is to run `-s checkquality -b quality`.
 If you answer `n` that stage of the pipeline will be reset for you to run again (as if the stage failed).